Scanflow-ai/scanflow-maui-demo-app/README.md

     1. Create a free test account: Visit https://console.scanflow.ai/ if you do not already have an account.
     2. Login: Go to https://console.scanflow.ai/login to access your account.
-    3. Generate Key: Click "Create native SDK licensing key" and input the bundle ID for this project: `com.scanflow.demo`.
+    3. Generate Key: Click "Create native SDK licensing key" and input the bundle ID for this project.eg :`com.scanflow.demo`.
     4. Copy Key: Copy the generated license key.

 4.  **Configure License Keys**